rdoxenham/openstack-training/documentation/openstack-manual.md

 	Autostart:      yes
 	Bridge:         virbr0

-If this is not present as above (with the exception of a different uuid), you'll need to backup your existing default network configuration and recreate it as follows-
+If this is not present as above (with the exception of a different uuid), it's recommended that you backup your existing default network configuration and recreate it as follows-

 	# mkdir -p /root/libvirt-backup/ && mv /var/lib/libvirt/network/default.xml /root/libvirt-backup/
 	# virsh net-destroy default && virsh net-undefine default